DerekWegner/AmbientWeather2902/README.md

 ![awnet setting](Screenshot_20231231-092006.png)

 On your local server run *bin/weather.py*, either manually or as a service (for Linux see *service/Weather.service*).
+It takes two optional args:

+bin/weather.py [DB file] [HTTP port]

 That's it.
 Hopefully it will just work.